Ruhshan/assignment-ebi/A.PythonCodeComprehension/Readme.md

  docker run -it --rm python-code-comprehension python question.py
 ```

-If scripts are update building the image is necessary to reflect the changes.
+If scripts are updated,, building the image is necessary to reflect the changes.